 How to ace it?

-Everybody in the world has their communication style.
+Everybody in the world has their own communication style.
 Allow your employees to express how they wish to be communicated with.
-While some of your employees might like things to be a little casual and informal; whereas others might want everything to be super professional and formal.
+While some of your employees might prefer a more casual, informal tone, others might want everything to be super professional and formal.
 Encourage your employees to get to know each other better and practice positive communication in the workplace.

 4. Crisis communication

-Crisis communication is one of the most critical types of internal communication.
-It refers to the processes, strategies, and systems that help an organization communicate effectively during a crisis.
+Crisis communication refers to the processes, strategies, and systems that help an organization communicate effectively during a crisis.
+It is one of the most critical types of internal communication.

-As we know a crisis never occurs with a warning.
-Thus, it is never more critical than in a crisis to get the appropriate information to the right individuals in a fast, efficient, and effective manner.
+As we know, a crisis never occurs with a warning.
+Thus, it is important to get the appropriate information to the right individuals quickly, efficiently, and effectively during a crisis.

 How to ace it?

-Just like any other business strategy, crisis management, and communication also needs a proper plan and objectives.
-Without an appropriate plan, your employees are less likely to get aligned with the company strategy.
+Just like any other business strategy, crisis management and communication also need a proper plan and objectives.
 Having a crisis communication plan ready beforehand assures a systematic flow of information, decreases misinformation, and keeps everyone on the same page.

 To make a solid crisis communication plan, you need to make sure that-

-Businesses need to understand that crisis communication can never be successful if you do not use the correct technology for it.
+Businesses need to understand that crisis communication will never be successful without the right technology.
 Internal communication tools are one of the most significant considerations for this type of communication.
-They provide you with effective solutions for real-time and unified communication within your organization.
+They provide effective solutions for real-time, unified communication within your organization.

-Once the crisis is over, employers must address a few questions like:
+Once the crisis is over, employers must address a few questions like, such as:

 “What did we learn from this crisis?”